Parm Gill

-Milton in the Legislative Assembly of Ontario since 2018 and has served as the Ontario Minister for Citizenship and Multiculturalism since June 18, 2021.
+Milton in the Legislative Assembly of Ontario between 2018 and 2024.

-As a member of the Conservative Party, he represented the riding of Brampton—Springdale in Ontario in the House of Commons of Canada from 2011 to 2015, holding roles as parliamentary secretary to the Minister of Veterans Affairs and the Minister of International Trade from 2013 until his defeat in the 2015 federal election.
+As a member of the Conservative Party, he previously represented the riding of Brampton—Springdale in Ontario in the House of Commons of Canada from 2011 to 2015, holding roles as parliamentary secretary to the Minister of Veterans Affairs and the Minister of International Trade from 2013 until his defeat in the 2015 federal election.
+In the 2025 Canadian federal election, he ran and was defeated in riding of Milton East—Halton Hills South riding.

 He was elected to the provincial legislature, representing Milton for the Progressive Conservative Party of Ontario, in the 2018 provincial election.
-In 2021, he was elevated to the Cabinet as the Minister for Citizenship and Multiculturalism, a position unfilled since 2018.
+In 2021, he was elevated to the Cabinet as the Minister for Citizenship and Multiculturalism, and became the Minister of Red Tape Reduction in 2022.
+In January 2024, he announced his departure from provincial politics to run for the Conservatives in the 45th Canadian federal election.

 Early life

 Gill was born on May 17, 1974, in Moga, Punjab in India.
 He moved to Canada at a young age.

 Before politics, he was an entrepreneur and business executive.
-He worked on his family's businesses, which include a furniture manufacturing factory and some restaurants that he ran with his older brother.
+He worked on his family's businesses, which include a furniture manufacturing factory and some restaurants that he operated with his older brother.

 Political career

-According to Gill, he had become involved in federal politics because the thought of Canada legalizing same-sex marriage "pushed him over the edge."
 In the 2006 federal election, Gill ran in York West, and lost to Liberal MP Judy Sgro by over 15000 votes.
 In the 2008 federal election, Gill ran in Brampton—Springdale against incumbent Ruby Dhalla, but was narrowly defeated by 773 votes.
 The election campaign between the two were heated, and during an all-candidates' debate, Dhalla brought up how Gill's brother had been charged with vandalizing her campaign signs in 2006, even though the charges were dropped, and Gill attacked Dhalla for failing to do enough for a boy beaten by police in India after stealing her aide's purse.